 Computer-adaptive assessments.
-By March 1, 2006, to the extent practicable and appropriate, TEA would provide computer-adaptive versions of the TAKS test and require school districts to administer to students the computer-adaptive TAKS test.
+To the extent practicable and appropriate, TEA would have to provide computer-adaptive versions of the TAKS test and require school districts to administer to students the computer-adaptive TAKS test.
+TEA also would have to acquire or develop ongoing, computer-adaptive interactive assessment tools for each grade-level TAKS test.
+TEA would have to set aside up to \$11.5 million from the Foundation School Program to pay the cost of acquiring or developing these tests.